Ta180m/BadNES/README.md

 ## Features
 - Cycle accurate
 - Savestates (beta, expect bugs)
-- Extremely compact: only 700 lines in one source file with no dependencies
+- Extremely compact: only 750 lines in one source file with no dependencies

 ## Usage
 First, head over to the release tab and grab a release.
 Releases marked as `beta` may be unstable!

+If a release doesn't work, you can also build it yourself, as described below.

 ### *nix systems
 ```sh